 Where can I get a visa to study in Spain?

 - Visas are issued by Spanish Embassies and Consulates.
 For information on Spanish Embassies and Consulates around the world please click on this link.
 The requirements to obtain a student visa vary slightly from one consulate to another, so please make sure you check with the appropriate consulate before starting your paperwork.
-For a list of Spanish Embassies and Consulates in the U.S. please click here.

 - To obtain a student visa a student must be enrolled full time.